Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 21 - The positional encoder.
 It solves the previous day code problem by give all word a value for its position in the sentence.
 Weak point :
   It doesnt have any, but it can improve a lot as there is heavily maths used so the code is not easily understandable.

+*Day 22 - Next word predictor.
+The model takes a row of words converts them into digital coordinates then adds a time-stamp to locate words order.
+In the end, it predicts which word makes the most sense to come next in a sentence.
+Weak point :
+  It is not fully finished, it needs a blinder for the next words as now the model unintentionally cheats by looking at the next word.